fido-alliance/how-to-fido/HowToFIDO.md

      Note that this is *different* from creating an account with a service in the first place.

--  **Reauthentication** happens when a relying party already knows who the user is, but would like to reconfirm this.
+-  **Reauthentication** is a generic term widely used for reconfirming authentication of the user when the user is already known or authenticated.
 For example, this happens before making sensitive changes to an account (add a recovery email address, change the passwords, etc.): a relying party would typically ask the user to re-enter their password or